-Keep you and your students safe when using micro:bit
+Keep you and your students safe when using the BBC micro:bit

 Follow our tips below to ensure you and your students use the micro:bit safely and read our full safety guide for further information.